Precarious work: Contrast with regular and temporary employment

 While many different kinds of part-time or limited-term jobs can be temporary, critics use the term "precarious" strictly to describe work that is uncertain, unpredictable, or offers little to no control over working hours or conditions.
 This characterization has been challenged by scholars focused on the agency that temporary work affords individual workers.
 However, many studies promoting individual agency focus on highly educated and skilled knowledge workers, rather than the full range of temporary workers.

 Regulation

-While increased flexibility in the marketplace and in employment relationships has created new opportunities for regulation, regulation intended explicitly to remediate precarious work often produces mixed results.
+While increased flexibility in the marketplace and in employment relationships has created new opportunities for regulation, oversight intended explicitly to remediate precarious work often produces mixed results.
 The International Labour Organization (ILO) has developed standards for atypical and precarious employment, including the 1994 Convention Concerning Part-time Work, the 1996 Convention Concerning Home Work, and the 1999 "Decent Work" initiative.